PhoqueEberlue/dahl/design-talk/topics/any-type.md

 If we know the type from the start why wrapping it then unwrapping it?
 Indeed the API is a bit bigger but at least it makes sense.

-Also we can still uses macros and `_Generic` but here in a way cleaner way, and without needing any wrappers.
+Also we can still use macros and `_Generic` but here in a way cleaner way, and without needing any wrappers.
 This is still very useful for the `SELF` versions some functions.

 ```c